 In addition to the documents listed above, you should carry the following documents:

-- Your valid EAD card (Employment Auhtorization Doucmnet)
+- Your valid EAD card (Employment Authorization Document)

-- A letter form your current employer verifying employment or a job offer letter from a new employer.
+- A letter from your current employer verifying employment or a job offer letter from a new employer.

 If you forget an immigration document, the immigration officer may issue you a Form I-515 (A), which grants you temporary admission to the U.S. for 30 days.
 If this occurs, please visit the International Student & Scholar Services (ISSS) office during normal business hours as soon as possible after your arrival so we can assist you with resolving this issue.
 Please bring all of your immigration documents, including the form I-515 (A) issued at the port of entry.